 New Study Reveals Important Findings About LGBT African-American Community

-October 23, 2013 by Noël Gordon, HRC Foundation Coordinator
+October 23, 2013 by Noël Gordon, Foundation Project Manager

 New data from the Williams Institute at the University of California – Los Angeles reveals there are more than one million LGBT African-Americans currently living in the United States.

 Using data from the 2010 U.S. Census, researchers uncovered several important findings about the LGBT African-American community.
 For example, nearly 84,000 LGBT African-Americans live in same-sex households – 34% of which are raising children.
 Many of these families are led by women and reside in the south.
 LGBT African-Americans are less likely to be employed, less likely to have a college degree, and less likely to have health insurance when compared to their heterosexual counterparts.